denten-books/plain-text/0-intro.md

 including the four basic forms of computation.
 Trenches, flashes of lightning, stars---storage, transmission, *the laying of cables*."
 @kittler_gramophone_1999, 263.

-[^ln-lacan]: The evanescent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].

-[^ln-lament]: Or perhaps celebrate, depending on your understanding of their post-humanism.
-For more a more extended discussion on Kittler, Foucault, and post-humanism see for example @winthrop-young_silicon_2000; @wolfe_what_2010, 104-128; @siegert_cultural_2013.

 [^ln0-manovich]: See @manovich_there_2011, 53-106.